 The Approved Provider, Nominated Supervisor, employees and volunteers will implement a Child Protection Risk Management Strategy to ensure the health, wellbeing and safety of all children at the service, protect children from harm and protect the integrity of employees and volunteers.
-The Strategy includes the following components:
+The Strategy includes the following component:

 - 1. Aim (page 2) - 2.
-Code of Conduct - Recruitment, Selection and Training Procedures for employees and volunteers which include child protection principles - 4.
-Procedures for handling disclosures and suspicions of harm Reporting and Documenting Abuse or Neglect - 5.
+Code of Conduct - 3.
+Recruitment, Selection and Training Procedures for employees and volunteers which include child protection principles - 4.
+Procedures for managing disclosures and suspicions of harm - 5.
 Procedures for Managing Breaches - 6.
 Risk Management for High Risk Activities and Special Events - 7.
 Strategies for Communication and Support